friemen/reactor/README.md

 **changes** -- Creates a new event source from a signal that emits an occurence everytime the value is changed.
 The new value is taken as event.

-**lift** -- Creates a new signal that applies a function to the values of all signals whenever a value changes.
+**lift\*** -- Creates a new signal that applies a function to the values of all signals whenever a value changes.
 The new signal stores the result of the function application.

+**lift** -- Macro that takes an s-expr, lifts it (and all subexpressions) and returns a signal that changes whenever a value of the signals of the s-expr changes.

 **bind!** -- Connects input with output signals.
 On every value change a function is applied to current input values.
 The resulting values are set as value to the output signals.